DynamoDS/RefineryPrimer/01-introduction/01-02_generative-design/01-02-05_anatomy-of-a-good-generative-design-process.md

 ## Step 4 : Determine evaluation criteria

-Having precise rules for evaluation is critical for a Generative Design process to be successful.
+Having precise rules for evaluation is critical for a generative design process to be successful.
 Without anything to evaluate, the generative process will produce a random and arbitrary set of designs which may not be of use to any designer.

 <img src="../../assets/intro/good5.png" style="width:200px;"/>